ankithabudhya/Ankithan/README.md

 # 9. Experimental Setup

-The system is trained and tested using healthcare datasets, symptom datasets, and medical conversation datasets collected from open-source repositories.
+The system is trained and tested using healthcare datasets, symptom datasets, and medical conversation datasets collected from open-source repositories.[1][2][3]
+Training and testing are performed using AI models and automated healthcare analytics techniques.

 ## Datasets Used